 Lehrstuhl für Mikrobiologie

-of the Technische Universität München in 1992.
+and the LRR of the Technische Universität München in 1992.

 The ARB software is a graphically oriented package comprising various tools for sequence database handling and data analysis.
 A central database of processed (aligned) sequences and any type of additional data linked to the respective sequence entries is structured according to phylogeny or other user defined criteria.
 Take a look at some features.
 To get a quick impression, see how we presented ARB on several conferences.